ariclenessilva/flask_with_spotifyAPI/README.md

 # flask_with_spotifyAPI

-Create application flask that connect with the Spotify API to collect information about albums
+Created application flask that connect with the Spotify API to collect information about albums